checheanya/BI_git/HW8/README.md

 <p><code>install.packages(c("data.table","dplyr","reshape2","ggplot2","NMF","scales","forcats","parallel","stringr"))</code>.</p>

 Based on the performed analysis we build a table (.tsv file) identifying cell types for each sample.
 As we know, memory CD8 T-cells have lower diversity, whereas CD4 memory cells were the second less diverse subjects.
+The reason of such a low level of diversity is that these cells are targeting specific antigen.
 To determine CMV status we compared epitope recognition pattern.

 For the patients recognition we used HLA and antigen recognition values, which were the same for the same patient.
+Also we can distinguish two donors by having or not CMV.
 Naive T-cells were assigned to patients by comparison of the frequencies of different genes usege and the difference between them and memory cells.
 Their subsets were defined by analyzing diversity and similarity with the matched memory cells samples.